FranSlot/RAP/k8s/rap3/README.md

 1. RAP3 app must deploy a new pod consisting of a container based on the `rap3-student-proto` image.
 See [Dockerfile](../../RAP3USER/Dockerfile)
 2. RAP3 app must add a service resource that points to this created pod.
 Service is called `student123-service`, `student456-service`, etc
 3. RAP3 app must add a ingress resource that redirects external traffic to the service.
 See [ingress template](./ingress/ingress-student-template.yaml)

+TODO:
+1. Add cronjob to cluster to cleanup created resources after x period of time.
+See [crobjob spec](./cleanup-job/cleanup-job.yaml)
+1. Cleanup of studentproto services and ingresses still needs to be configured

+# Other work

 # connection test with squirrel
 http://www.squirrelsql.org/#installation
 # connection jar